apache/kvrocks-website/blog/2024-06-02-kqir-query-engine/index.md

 Kvrocks is a NoSQL database.
 While not classified as NewSQL, Kvrocks aims to strike a balance between NoSQL and NewSQL paradigms:
-It endeavors to uphold the high performance associated with NoSQL while bolstering transactional guarantees alongside supporting more expressive query methods.
+It aims to maintain the high performance of NoSQL while also implementing transaction guarantees and supporting more complex queries.

 ### RediSearch?